HSSBoston/astro-audio-ar/README.md

 - Hanna Suzuki, "Audio Augmented Reality for Celestial Objects through Music-theoretic and Spatial Sonification," In *Proc. of 5th EAI Conference on Computer Science and Education in Computer Science​​ (CSECS)*, Boston, MA, November 2026. to appear. preprint

+## Media Coverage

+- The Bedford Citizen, ["Suzuki Wins Awards at Science and Engineering Fair"](https://thebedfordcitizen.org/2026/05/suzuki-wins-awards-at-science-and-engineering-fair/), May 2026.